SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 #### Details on custom metrics of type Object

-The HPA manifests above use metrics of type "Object" that fetch the data used in scaling decisions by querying k8s metrics associated with a particular k8s object.
-The endpoints that HPA uses for fetching those metrics are the same ones that we tested in the previous section using `kubectl get --raw ...`.
-Because we have configured the Prometheus Adapter to expose those k8s metrics based on queries to Prometheus, a mapping exists between the information contained in the HPA Object metric definition and the actual query that is executed against Prometheus.
+The HPA manifests use metrics of type "Object" that fetch the data used in scaling decisions by querying k8s metrics associated with a particular k8s object.
+The endpoints that HPA uses for fetching those metrics are the same ones that were tested in the previous section using `kubectl get --raw ...`.
+Because you have configured the Prometheus Adapter to expose those k8s metrics based on queries to Prometheus, a mapping exists between the information contained in the HPA Object metric definition and the actual query that is executed against Prometheus.
 This section aims to give more details on how this mapping works.